cdifan/cdichips/mcd221ciap.md

 The DLOAD register controls downloading of microcode into Program areas 1 to 3.

 The CD-i CIAP driver writes 0001 to this register before downloading the microcode and writes 0000 after.
-As configured by the CIAP device descriptor modules, microcode from OS-9 data modules is downloaded as follows:
+As configured by the CIAP device descriptor modules, microcode from OS-9 data modules is downloaded into the CIAP as
+follows:

 Module | Area
 --- | ---